Army of Flanders: Role in the campaigns of the Dutch Revolt, 1566–1609

 By the time that Alexander Farnese, the future Duke of Parma, took control of the army in 1578, the Low Countries were increasingly split between the rebellious north and those southern provinces still loyal to Spain.
 With the arrival of large numbers of troops from Spain, Farnese set about consolidating Spanish control in the south, beginning with Maastricht.
 Farnese commenced the Siege of Maastricht on 12 March 1579.
 He ordered his troops to sap the walls.
 The inhabitants of Maastricht too were digging to reach the Spanish tunnels.
 Deep underground the fighting continued.
 Hundreds of Spanish soldiers died as boiling water was poured into their tunnels.
 Others died because of a lack of oxygen when the Dutch defenders ignited fires within them.
 Another 500 Spanish soldiers died when a mine, which they planned to use to blow up the wall, exploded prematurely.
 In the night of 29 June, Farnese managed to get into the city while the exhausted defenders were asleep.
 Spanish units who breached the city walls first raped the women (some of whom, in fighting to defend the city, had transgressed gender roles and forfeited their right to mercy), then massacred the population.
-By 1585, Farnese had reconquered the cities of Brussels, Ghent, and Antwerp, as well as the province of Brabant and most of Flanders.
+By 1585, Farnese had reconquered the cities of Brussels, Ghent, and Antwerp, as well as the Duchy of Brabant and most of Flanders.
 At this point the Army was diverted from its original function of fighting the northern rebels to addressing the problem of England, at war with Spain.
 Farnese believed that the Army could hope to cross the Channel in force, relying upon a Catholic uprising in England to support it; instead, Philip decided to undertake a naval attack using the Spanish Armada in 1588.
 The Army of Flanders moved against Ostend and Dunkirk in preparations for a follow-up manoeuver across the Channel in support of the Armada, but the defeat of the main naval force brought an end to these plans.

 Farnese was ultimately removed as governor, being replaced by Peter Ernst I von Mansfeld-Vorderort in 1592 and Archduke Ernest of Austria in 1594.
-By the time Archduke Albert of Austria – the husband of Isabella of Spain was given custody of the Netherlands by the Spanish king in 1595, the Dutch north appeared to be an increasingly independent country, protected by the able military commander Maurice of Orange and his Dutch States Army.
+By the time Archduke Albert of Austria – the husband of Infanta Isabella Clara Eugenia was given custody of the Netherlands by the Spanish king in 1595, the Dutch north appeared to be an increasingly independent country, protected by the able military commander Maurice of Orange and his Dutch States Army.
 The Dutch continued to consolidate their control over various towns through a sequence of successful sieges, whilst the Army of Flanders saw itself increasingly pointed southwards, against France, being used as a strike force in 1590 and 1592, and fighting to take Doullens, Cambrai (1595) and Calais (1596).
 The Army of Flanders also operated in Germany, capturing Neuss (1586), Bonn (1588) and Rheinberg (1590).
 Despite the failure of the Army to reoccupy the north, it continued to the end of the period as an effective fighting force, with its campaigns in 1605 and 1606 being notable for their 'vitality' and vigour.